-Though we may be stuck at home, the show must go on!
-If you have a smartphone that can take videos, you can still create engaging and informative content.
+Though some of us may be stuck at home, the show must go on!
+If you have a smartphone that can take videos, you are able to create engaging and informative content.
 Here are Myagi’s top tips for creating effective training videos from home:

 1. Select Your Studio